 - Asset protection from creditors.
 If you give money to a family member directly, that money could be lost to the recipient’s carelessness, creditors, or divorce.
 Keeping the funds in a trust protects the assets for the future.

 - Taxes.
 If the trust is structured properly, it can have a tax advantage for your beneficiaries.
-Assets that have gone up in value will receive a “step-up” in basis on your death, which means your beneficiaries will pay less in capital gains taxes.
+Assets that have gone up in value will receive a “step-up” on basis of your death, which means your beneficiaries will pay less in capital gains taxes.
 Assets that are gifted do not receive a “step-up.”

 - MassHealth.
 If you anticipate needing long-term care benefits in the future, then it is important to plan ahead.
 If you give away money or fund an irrevocable trust within the five years (the “look-back period”) before applying for MassHealth, you may face a period of ineligibility for MassHealth benefits.
 The actual period of ineligibility will depend on the amount gifted or transferred to the trust.
 Putting assets in a trust allows you to plan ahead while retaining some income and control over the assets.